Huotes/CommitMaker/README.md

 I’m not anti-social; I’m just not user friendly.

 They had to edit the first ending of 'Lone Wolf McQuade' after Chuck Norris kicked David Carradine's ass, then proceeded to barbecue and eat him.

+99 Bugs in the Code.
+99 Bugs in the Code.
+You take one down, patch it around, 127 Bugs in the code